csound-plugins/csound-plugins/src/else/doc/perlin3hash.md

 always returns the same output value.
 To make audible noise you will typically need to define some trajectory through the co-ordinate space.

-`perlin3` is a fresh implementation using hashes to calculate the noise pattern
+`perlin3` is a fresh implementation using hashes to calculate the noise pattern.
+**NB**: as opposed to perlin3, perlin3hash always produces a different noise pattern

 ## Syntax